 Professional Truck Driver Institute (PTDI) - PTDI is a nonprofit organization that works with carriers, trucking schools and insurance companies to develop uniform skill performance, curriculum and certification standards.
 Founded in 1989, their focus is on safety.

-Look for a school that trains for the type of driving you want to do, the type of truck you want to drive, and the type of work you prefer.
-Click here to learn more about the different license classifications.
+Look for a school that trains for the type of license classification you want to earn, the type of truck you want to drive, and the type of work you prefer Click here to learn more about the different license classifications.

 This may sound a little odd when evaluating a CDL school but there are underlying reasons a peek at the school’s website could give you great information even before a visit.
 First, check the website address and its top-level domain name.
 Typically, a school website with a “.edu” top-level domain name (e.g. schoolname.edu) has a higher level of credibility because in order to receive address the entity must certify that they are non profit organizations and/or institutions of higher learning.
 If a school has a website ending in .com, .net, etc. it doesn’t necessarily mean it’s a negative but just realize it’s typically a private business.